 Adam’s favourite UK hike – Scafell Pike from Langdale in the Lake District

-Adam is a 30 something Accountant from sunny Sunderland, currently doing another professional qualification which seriously curtails his adventuring needs!
+Adam makes my best hiking Instagram accounts in the UK.
+He is a 30 something Accountant from sunny Sunderland, currently doing another professional qualification which seriously curtails his adventuring needs!
 Being office based for anything up to 60 hours a week, he jumps at the chance to spend time outdoors, whether it be cycling, walking, running or generally getting lost (via a pub normally).

 Adam picked Scafell Pike from Langdale as his best UK hike.
 He says ‘it is simply 14 miles of the best the Lake District has to offer!
 With stunning views into Borrowdale, Eskdale and Wasdale on the route, as well as Scafell Pike being elusive until the latter stages, it takes some beating!’

 Rory Southworth @rorysouthworth